IshankMittal/Discord-image-generation-bot-through-Stable-Diffusion-AUTOMATIC1111-/README.md

 --------------------------------------------------------------------

 Final Notes

--Stable Diffusion runs locally and must remain running -Images are stored only on the local machine
+- Stable Diffusion runs locally and must remain running
+- Images are stored only on the local machine
--This project is intended for educational and personal use
+- This project is intended for educational and personal use